 Element's Shelby campus moves into the Dover Foundation YMCA

 HCC, has long had a motto of “Launching Never Landing,” and with that, the drive to continue to expand the reach and influence that the Lord allows us to have is constantly pursued.
 The next step of launching that we want to be able to do, is to plant our first church.
 Not another campus, but planting a new body with the goal of complete autonomy.
-Pastor Kenny Hall and his wife have been long anticipating getting into the church planting world and this year that dream is coming to fruition in Hickory, NC starting this September.
+Pastor Kenny Hall and his wife have been long anticipating getting into the church planting world and in 2022 that dream has come to fruition in Hickory, NC.